 Let’s consider whom we — faithful, righteous, Christians — tend to look down upon.
 Tax collectors aren’t at the top of our list, are they?
 I didn’t think they were.
 Upon whom do you look down?
 Jesus’ parable was intended for our ears.

 Now Jesus, the storyteller, sets the figures into action.
 Jews often stood as they prayed, looking up to heaven, often with hands raised.
-Look at the telling statement “prayed about himself.”
+Look at this telling statement: The Pharisee “prayed about himself.”
 He prayed having himself, rather than God, uppermost in his thoughts.
 And the Pharisee’s entire prayer was about himself!
 His prayer was more a boast to himself than an expression of worship toward God.
 True, he thanked God — not for blessings — but that he wasn’t a sinner like others.
 He first listed those known to be evil.

 “But the tax collector stood at a distance.
 He would not even look up to heaven, but beat his breast and said, ‘God, have mercy on me, a sinner’” (v.
 13).